What is Customer Onboarding?

 Reinforce the value you're delivering

-Be ready to manage any last-minute objections, by sharing information that will help banish any regret a client may be displaying about working with you.
-This could include introducing some of your team’s specialties or any strategies you’ve devised to help with their success.
+Be ready to manage any last-minute objections by sharing information that reassures the client about working with you.
+Introduce team specialties or strategies to help with their success.

 Manage your client's communication expectations